Heart Disease in Women

 - Back or jaw pain

 - Excessive sweating

 The best thing a woman can do is to be proactive about her health.
 If you are experiencing any new symptoms, regardless of how typical or atypical they may be, talk to your physician rather than ignoring them.

 Heart disease is one of the leading causes of death in Indiana, and remains a major public health issue.
 Even more alarming, heart disease claims more women’s lives in the United States than all forms of cancer combined.
 Nearly one woman dies every minute in America as a result of heart disease, stroke or other cardiovascular diseases.
 Unfortunately, there are widespread misconceptions that heart disease is a man’s disease.

 Community's Women’s Heart Care program provides education and outreach to improve the detection and treatment of cardiovascular diseases for women and their families in our community.
-The free program provides tools to take action for managing your cardiovascular health, including FREE "Know Your Numbers" screenings, heart health tips, and invitations to women only events.
+The free program provides tools to take action for managing your cardiovascular health, including an informative newsletter with heart health tips and invitations to women only events.